 3 Days in Mykonos or My (hopefully) Comprehensive Mykonos Itinerary

 That’s why when I booked my trip to Mykonos I was a little nervous.
-I started to wonder, “Would there any excursions in Mykonos that weren’t a booze cruise?
-Would I look weird spending 3 days in Mykonos without fist pumping the night away?”
+I started to wonder, “Would there be any excursions in Mykonos that weren’t a booze cruise?
+Would I look weird spending 3 days in Mykonos without fist-pumping the night away?”
+(In addition to parties galore, there is a super cool Mykonos gay travel scene).
 Well, I am delighted to say that whether you like to party or are an old lady in training like me (where’s my onesie pajamas?), there is a Mykonos itinerary for everyone.
 And while this Mykonos itinerary is geared more towards cultural activities, I can assure you that the party scene is alive and well for anyone aspiring to have their own reality series on American TV.
 But before we discuss how to spend 3 days in Mykonos, let’s first get the boring details over with (womp, womp), like when is the best time to go, etc.

 Best Time to Visit Mykonos Greece (OCTOBER.
 Always October)

 Okay so try not to fall asleep, because I know this isn’t the hippest part of this post, but I want you to have the best time in Mykonos.
 So, I guess that means we need to figure out when is the best time to spend 3 days in Mykonos.
 Well, shocker, islands like Santorini and Mykonos are super popular and are going to be crawling with tourists who all have the great idea to visit Mykonos in the high season, which is typically in June, July, August, and even parts of September (Think hordes of tourists who are stepping on your feet as you try and board a bus that is really only built for 10 people.Talk about anti-fun).